-With increasing complexity of compliance regulations and consequent fines from Regulatory Authorities – as well as an increase in fraud and money laundering – organisations across gambling, finance, and insurance, among others, are having to carry out more enhanced due diligence checks.
-Unfortunately, this has meant hiring more analysts, pushing up costs, and putting a real burden on profit margins.
-Technology that can help with the enhanced due diligence process is crucial.
-However, with numerous technology solutions in the market, it can be a problem to know and understand which one is best for you.
-In this article, we pick apart the core elements of a successful enhanced due diligence investigation so you can better evaluate a provider’s offering.
+With increasing complexity of compliance regulations and consequent fines from Regulatory Authorities – as well as an increase in fraud and money laundering – organisations across gambling, finance, insurance, and the legal sector, among others, are having to carry out more enhanced due diligence (EDD) checks.
+Unfortunately, with manual processes, this has meant they have had to hire more analysts, have seen their costs pushed up, and their profit margins squeezed further.
+Software that can help with the enhanced due diligence process is crucial.
+However, with numerous EDD software solutions in the market, it can be a problem to know and understand which one is best for you.
+In this article, we pick apart the core elements of a successful enhanced due diligence investigation so you can better evaluate a software provider’s offering.

-Enhanced due diligence (“EDD”), as the name suggests, is a necessary step when it has been confirmed that simple due diligence isn’t enough.
-EDD can take many forms, it may need to be done for different reasons, and even has several different names within different industries.
-For example, regulated Financial Services providers and gambling operators have “KYC” compliance requirements as a result of anti-money laundering regulations and directives stemming from UK and EU legislation.
-In other industries, there aren’t legal obligations to carry out due diligence and EDD, but other compelling moral, reputational, ESG and economic reasons.
-For example, in the insurance sector when validation and the potential for fraudulent claims needs to be risk assessed.
-In other situations, businesses will want to vet suppliers against modern slavery issues, exposure to possible bribery, and to discover general trustworthiness / business viability data.
+Enhanced due diligence (EDD), as the name suggests, is a necessary step when it has been confirmed that simple due diligence isn’t enough.
+Due diligence, and then EDD, can take many forms, and needs to be done for different reasons.
+For example, industries regulated by the Financial Conduct Authority (FCA) have Know Your Customer (KYC) compliance requirements as a result of anti-money laundering regulations and directives stemming from UK and EU legislation.
+In other cases, there aren’t legal obligations to carry out due diligence and EDD, but still compelling moral, reputational, ESG and economic reasons.
+For example, businesses will want to vet suppliers against modern slavery issues, exposure to possible bribery, and to discover general trustworthiness / business viability data.

-As multiple data sources are essential for EDD, any solution provider should have the capability to offer automation across multiple disparate data sources.
+In summary, as multiple data sources are essential for EDD and manual aggregation is error prone and time-consuming, any solution provider should have the capability to offer automation across multiple disparate data sources.

-Every investigation and every business are different.
-For most large businesses their decision making relies on data from upwards of 7 or 8 different sources in order to assure themselves that they have applied the correct level of professional diligence.
-Therefore, while you should look for a solution provider who can automate over multiple datasets, you should go a little further and ask if they have a data agnostic approach to the data sources they aggregate.
+Every investigation is different.
+For most large businesses their decision making relies on data from upwards of 7 or 8 different sources in order to assure themselves that they have applied the correct level of professional due diligence.
+Therefore, while you should not only look for a solution provider who can automate over multiple datasets, you should go a little further and ask if they have a data agnostic approach to the data sources they aggregate.

 A data agnostic approach means that they are not limited to a fixed number of data suppliers but will work with you to ensure all the data you need for each and every kind of EDD investigation you do is aggregated and can be automated.
 This way you maximise the amount of automation is your investigation and can get increased operational efficiency.